Reviews You Can Rely On

 Warmth

-We take our testing even further, considering our experiences wearing them in the real world and how warm they feel compared to one another.
-As temperatures plummeted in the fall and winter season, one tester who lives outdoors 7+ months out of the year quickly noticed which designs she reached for as the temperatures dropped.
+In reality, warmth can have a lot to do with other environmental factors, like wind chill and humidity, so we wore the coats on a daily basis as temperatures plummeted in the fall and winter seasons.
+One tester who lives outdoors 7+ months out of the year quickly noticed which designs she reached for as the temperatures dropped.
 Factors, such as how long a jacket is, the height of the collar, and the protectiveness of the hood and wrist cuffs, make a huge difference in the warmth of the design.

-The puffy-style Coze, Marmot Montreal, and Rab Deep Cover parkas are loaded with 700-fill power down, and the Patagonia Down With It Parka uses 600-fill.
+Lighter-weight puffy-style options like the Marmot Montreal, and Rab Deep Cover parkas are loaded with 700-fill power down, and the Patagonia Down With It Parka uses 600-fill.
 The high-quality down insulation and relatively thin face fabrics maximize their warmth while keeping them impressively lightweight and compressible.

 winter jacket womens - although not a top performer, the l.l. bean mountain classic...